Fu Yan (politician)

-Fu Yan (傅岩, born 1903) was a Chinese politician.
+Fu Yan (傅岩, born 1903, date of death unknown) was a Chinese politician.
 She was among the first group of women elected to the Legislative Yuan in 1948.

 Biography

 Fu attended Nankai University in Tianjin and graduated from the Department of Political Science at the National University of Peking.
 She went on to earn a master's degree in public administration at California State University.
 She subsequently taught at National Normal University, the Central Police College, National Lanzhou University and the Great China University.

 She was a Kuomintang candidate in Henan province in the 1948 elections to the Legislative Yuan, in which she was elected to parliament.
 During the Chinese Civil War she relocated to Taiwan.